 How to Remove Arsenic From Water at Home

 Once you suspect that you have a risk of arsenic poisoning, you need to have the water tested to be sure.
 If your water comes from a private well or groundwater, you should have it tested for arsenic.
-After testing and confirmed that arsenic is present, there are several methods to remove arsenic from water at home.
+After testing and confirming that arsenic is present, several methods exist to remove arsenic from water at home.

 Reverse Osmosis Systems